megmcca/lammps/doc/src/fix_msst.rst

 be used to test if the MD timestep is sufficiently small for accurate integration of the dynamic equations.

-The global vector contains four values in the following order.
 The vector values output by this fix are "intensive".
+The global vector contains four values in the following order:

 [\ *dhugoniot*, *drayleigh*, *lagrangian_speed*,
 *lagrangian_position*]